Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - You can transfer points to a spouse or domestic partner

-- Points transfers to airline & hotel partners are usually instant and easily done online (note you must have a Chase Sapphire Preferred, Chase Sapphire Reserve, Ink Business Preferred Credit Card or (no longer offered) Chase Ink Plus or Chase Ink Bold card to transfer Ultimate Rewards points to travel partners)
+- Points transfers to airline & hotel partners are usually instant and easily done online (note you must have a Chase Sapphire Preferred Card, Chase Sapphire Reserve, Ink Business Preferred Credit Card or (no longer offered) Chase Ink Plus or Chase Ink Bold card to transfer Ultimate Rewards points to travel partners)

 - Chase Ultimate Rewards transfer partners include options for domestic or international travel, like Southwest, United Airlines, Singapore Airlines, and British Airways